-- 1.4: New section on Optional Abilities. - 3.1: Big changes.
-Opponents are no longer responsible for triggers.
-Some triggers are optional and handled differently. - 3.1: Missed triggers being put on the stack now go on the bottom.
-Actions are completed before doing so. - 3.5: Clarification for when Improper Drawing at Start of Game applies. - 3.7: Failure to Maintain Game State does not apply when the opponent misses a trigger. - 4.3: Attempting to perform a loop with an indeterminate end point is now Slow Play. - 4.7: Added a reminder of the Player Communication Rules to the philosophy.
+- 3.1: Moved some parts of the Remedy into the Definition.
+Added a section for triggers that happened in other player's upkeeps - 3.1: Missed triggers being put on the stack now go on the bottom.
+Actions are completed before doing so. - 3.5: Clarification for when Improper Drawing at Start of Game applies. - 4.3: Attempting to perform a loop with an indeterminate end point is now Slow Play. - 4.7: Added a reminder of the Player Communication Rules to the philosophy.